edwardpcharles/fabric_notebooks/README.md

 - Re-enable Report dataset.ipynb: A notebook with a function that takes a report name and report workspace and re-enables the dataset if it is disabled.

-- Get Report Usage.ipynb: A fabric notebook to grab report usage out of the power bi activity hub
+- Get Report Usage.ipynb: A fabric notebook to grab report usage out of the power bi

+- Final Get Report Dataset Details.ipynb: Same notebook as Get Report Dataset Details only with try + catch statements and saves to the data lake.